 Step 5: Send it In.

-Every quarter, take the money you saved and send it in to the IRS.
+How much money did you save?
+Each quarter, send it in to the IRS.

 This is you doing your own withholding for your employee, who happens to be you.

 This is the best way to protect yourself.
 One, it protects you from spending the money.
 Two, it protects you from penalties and interest.

 If you have to pay in more than $1,000 on tax day, penalties and interest can be added.
 If you're sending in money along the way, you avoid that problem.